gauntface/web-push-book/src/_content/chapter-04/01-triggering-push.md

     <th>Urgency</th>
     <td>
-      **[Experimental]** Urgency allows you to determine if the message you're sending is vital or not on some scale, this can be used by the push service to conserve energy on the user's device.
+      **[Experimental]** Urgency allows you to determine if the message you're sending is vital or not on some scale.
+This can be used by the push service to conserve energy on the user's device.
 You can send a value of "very-low" | "low" | "normal" | "high" and the default is "normal".
 At the time of writing (October 2016) I'm not sure what the support for this